Best VPN for the USA: The Best Options for Streaming and Surfing Stateside

 5. IPVanish: The best VPN for expert users

-IPVanish is another VPN with a wide global reach, with over 850 servers in some 60-plus countries, serving up over 40,000 VPN IPs.
+IPVanish is another VPN with a wide global reach, with over 1,900 servers in 75 locations, serving up over 40,000 VPN IPs.
 383 of these servers are based in the US, which makes sense as IPVanish is a US company.
 That might be a problem if you’re looking for maximum privacy and anonymity, though IPVanish has a no-logging policy and accepts Bitcoin for anonymous payments.

 IPVanish’s PC client is quite sophisticated, giving plenty of control over nearly every aspect of the service.
 You can pick a country and let the app pick the optimal city and server, or configure both yourself.
 There’s a killswitch to drop all connections should your VPN link be disrupted, and you can set IPVanish to switch IP addresses every 45 minutes, and for added protection it can use its own DNS servers.
 Provided you’re comfortable with a US-based service it’s one of the best, though it’s a little slow when accessing stateside servers from abroad; we saw a high 72.5% reduction in connection speeds, though closer connections stayed in the 33% to 36% range.